Overview of Irish Trails

 |**||These trails are generally in good condition but require some work to fully comply with the standards.|

-If no quality indicator is shown, this indicates that the trail has yet to be assessed against against standards for recreational trails in Ireland.
+If no quality indicator is shown, this indicates that the trail has yet to be assessed against against the Management Standards for Recreational Trails in Ireland.

 Estimated Time to Complete a Trail